ngwendoline2/SBA316-DocumentObject-Module/README.md

 -Creat a js  folder and script.js file, styles folder and style.css file, index.html file and link them.
--went to github.com, create a  new Repository, copied the code and past in the SBA316...folder in the vscode
+-went to github.com, create a  new Repository, copied the code and past in the SBA316...folder in the vscode -Cach a todo list elt using document.getElementById -Cach a todo list elt using querySelectorAll